AI Video Detector logo AI Video Detector

 Pending

 Not every AI-generated video is a deepfake.
-A fully synthetic animation, an AI-made product clip, or a stylized creative video may be AI-generated without pretending to show a real person doing something.
+A stylized animation, synthetic product clip, or AI-made creative video can be generated by AI without pretending to show a real person doing something.
+This page focuses on deepfake and video manipulation signals that deserve closer review before you trust or share a clip.

 • Audio-video consistency signals when readable audio is available.